axeltidemann/self_dot/README.md

 make -j8
 make install

-Note the cmake step: multiple Python versions can be quite a nuisance
-- it will automatically find the one that is system-wide, however I prefer to copy the python into the virtualenv as well, making it (in theory) more robust towards possible python system changes (as mentioned above).
-HOWEVER: it took me a long time to discover that the flag -D PYTHON_LIBRARY=/Library/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib was necessary in order to compile against the correct version -
+It took me a long time to discover that the flag -D PYTHON_LIBRARY=/Library/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib was necessary in order to compile against the correct version -